 Quoting: The author says, "..."
 The text states, "....."
 Quoting is copying exactly what the author is saying in your answer.
 Make sure to use quotation marks!

-I tell my students it is ok to circle, underline, highlight to help them find answers.
 If interested in having a full TEXT EVIDENCE unit with all the lessons, anchor charts, examples, interactive notebook pages, practice sheets, ACE charts, and assessment, click below!
 Also included is a student version for tablets!